Danville Leadbetter: Assessment

 Exactly how much and the quality of Leadbetter's service to the Confederate Army is debatable.
 Military historian Ezra J. Warner states he was usually highly thought of by several of his superiors; however Edward Porter Alexander, whom Leadbetter served with during the Knoxville operations, was critical in post-war writings of his involvement and influence in the campaign.
 Most historians believe that the Knoxville campaign was a lost cause, and that any strategy would have failed, due to the overwhelming defensive position of the Union, as well as being unfavorably outnumbered.

 Alexander believed that in the selection of the artillery site to attack Fort Sanders, "Leadbetter evidently had no appreciation of the ground" he himself had earlier assessed as unpracticable and very exposed.
 Alexander believed Longstreet knew better, "but was misled in some way I have never [been] able to understand" and that accepting Leadbetter's recommendations "robbed him of most of his few remaining chances of victory."
 Although many reports of his opinion are contradicted by the soldiers who survived the campaign.
 One soldier put it this way, " while Gen. Leadbetter did help Johnston plan the attack, no one man could have ever influenced him so much.
-General Johnston took advice from many but ultimately that he would devise the final plans on his own while taking into consideration advice by others as well as trusting his own gut feeling."
-Johnston had been replaced during several occasions throughout the war for different reasons.
+General Johnston took advice from many but ultimately he would devise the final plans on his own while taking into consideration advice by others as well as trusting his own gut feeling."
+Johnston had been replaced on several occasions throughout the war for different reasons.
 Why Alexander disliked Leadbetter so much we may never know the entire story.